San Juan County assistance programs.

 San Juan general financial assistance

 San Juan Navajo Nation programs and social services are available for Native American.
 Qualified low income clients can get help from the nation.
 Some of the social services, ranging from TANF and LIHEAP type programs, are often combined with free food, job training, and work participation programs.
 The Division of Social Services offers numerous short and long term emergency assistance programs to the needy and working poor.
-Click here.
+Click here for Navajo Nation assistance programs.

 Locate non-profits that provide food and basic needs.
 There are several charities that partner together to end hunger, provide clothing, serves meals to the homebound, and help with non-monetary needs.
 Some of them are as follows.